statebox/idris-multihash/README.md

 ## How to use

-Import in you project with
+Import in your project with

 ```
 import Data.Multihash